iree-org/iree/docs/developers/developing_iree/testing_guide.md

 }
 ```

-The test case functions are exported using the `iree.module.export` attribute.
-Each of these exported functions will be used to create a test case in gtest.
+Test cases are created in gtest for each public function exported by the module.

 Note the use of `iree.unfoldable_constant` to specify test constants.
 If we were
 to use a regular constant, the compiler would "helpfully" fold away everything